w3f/w3f-education/docs/Rust/section2/safe-math.md

 }
 ```

-Is a good convention to use for hand line not only checked types, but most types that return
+Is a good convention to use for handling not only checked types, but most types that return
 `Option<T>`.

 #### Checked Operations: Result Flavored